-Note: From NFIC onwards it was a representative organisation to which the FRDC is required to report in accordance with the PIRD Act.
-When ASIC ceased trading in 2006-07, its place as a representative organisation was taken by the Commonwealth Fisheries Association (albeit the state and NT wild-catch sectors were then not represented) and the National Aquaculture Council.
-In 2011 the National Seafood Industry Alliance (whose membership includes state and NT wild-catch sectors) was declared a representative organisation.
-Seafood Industry Australia was launched in June 2017 and in 2018 was declared a representative organisation while at the same time NSIA was revoked as a representative organisation and became an informal body.
+From NFIC onwards it was a representative organisation to which the FRDC is required to report in accordance with the PIRD Act.
+When ASIC ceased trading in 2006-07, its place as a representative organisation was taken by the Commonwealth Fisheries Association (albeit the state and NT wild-catch sectors were then not represented) and the National Aquaculture Council (NAC).
+In 2011 the National Seafood Industry Alliance Inc (whose membership includes state and NT wild-catch sectors) was declared a representative organisation.
+Seafood Industry Australia was launched in June 2017, and in 2018 was declared a representative organisation while at the same time NSIA was revoked as a representative organisation.
+Subsequently NAC wound up, and was revoked as representative organisation.